mindsmiths/docs/docs/Basic Agents: Tutorials/BMI Check Tutorial/Part 1: Digitizing the communication/Onboarding/personalized-approach.md

 # Personalized approach: I know you

-Context is extremely important in relationships with the users: to avoid scripting out the system behavior into fixed scenarios, you always want your system to know exactly who the person they are talking to is, what are some relevant aspects of previous interactions and what is the current context of their needs.
+Context is extremely important in relationships with users: to avoid scripting out the system behavior into fixed scenarios, you always want your system to know exactly who the person they are talking to is, what some relevant aspects of previous interactions are and what the current context of their needs is.

 In the first step, this simply means giving the agent sufficient information on the user they are assigned to by defining a series of onboarding rules.
 In this demo, the user is keeping track of their child’s weight, so we only want them to send us the updated weight values.
 We’ll simply store some other relevant data, i.e. the child’s name, height and age, right in the beginning when the user registers.